AreaLayer/firebolt-react-native/README.md

 ## Electrum Plugin

-While our wallet is in development, you can test our Coinjoin using Electrum wallet Plugin
+While our wallet is in development, you can test our Coinjoin using Electrum wallet Plugin.

+In 2025 will be released in mainnet

 [Firebolt Electrum](https://github.com/AreaLayer/firebolt-electrum)